ArduPilot/ardupilot_wiki/common/source/docs/common-gps-for-yaw.rst

 the ground or the vehicle's motors and ESCs.
 This works even if the GPSs do not have RTK fix (RTCM data from a fixed RTK station or NTRIP server).

+Also, recently, single unit GPSes which utilize Internal Moving Baseline (see below) are becoming available, like the Blicube RTK GPS.

-GPSs from ArduPilot Partners that are known to work are shown on the :ref:`common-positioning-landing-page`
+GPSes from ArduPilot Partners that are known to work are shown on the :ref:`common-positioning-landing-page`

 .. note::